 Beware!
 Don’t hire an employee if you don’t have:

-• Another employee to back you up in the long term.
-A contractor is not going to feel like part of your business as much as one of your employees will.
-Most of the time they will limit themselves to do the job assigned, without going the extra mile like a member of your team might go.
+-Another employee to back you up in the long term.
+A contractor is not going to feel like part of your business as much as one of your employee's will.
+Most of the time they will limit themselves to doing the job assigned, without going the extra mile like a member of your team might go.

 Important paperwork needed when employing: